Farmer-Eds-Shed/farm_iframe/README.md

 - Jan Sonntag - https://github.com/SirSundays

-** This module is mostly a re-branding of SirSundays/farm_grafana_integration as a more generic iframes module**
+** This module is an adaption of SirSundays/farm_grafana_integration as a more generic iframes module**